About Rosenburg Castle

 Rosenburg Castle is a mid-12th century Romanesque mansion sitting high above the Bavarian town of Riedenburg overlooking the blue Danube, around 110km north of Munich.

-It’s technically known as a Höhenburg castle, from the German word roughly translated to ‘hill castle’.
-It was built by the Babonen, a Bavarian noble family around 1150 or so and was bought in 1196 by Duke Ludwig I of Bavaria.
+It’s technically known as a Höhenburg castle, from the German which roughly translates to ‘hill castle’.
+It was built by Bavarian noble family the Babonen in around 1150 or so and was bought in 1196 by Duke Ludwig I of Bavaria.

-The castle changed hands many times in the subsequent years and came under the stewardship of, amongst others, Emperor Louis IV, the Duchy of Bavaria-Munich, the Counts of Abensburg and the Lords of Muggenthal.
+The castle changed hands many times in subsequent years and came under the stewardship of, amongst others, Emperor Louis IV, the Duchy of Bavaria-Munich, the Counts of Abensburg, and the Lords of Muggenthal.

-Today, Rosenburg is a privately run falconry school known as the ‘Falkenhof’ with daily falconry demonstrations and includes the Museum of Hunting and Falconry.
+Today, Rosenburg is a privately run falconry school known as the ‘Falkenhof’.
+There are daily falconry demonstrations and a Museum of Hunting and Falconry.

 Discover the best Historic Sites in Germany, from the Brandenburg Gate to the Berlin Wall and more, includes an interactive map of German cultural places, landmarks and monuments.